Strain-induced exciton mobility in layered WS2 from first principles: Exciton wavepacket dynamics

-We model the dynamics of a macroscopic exciton distribution $n(\vec{r},\vec{q})$, initialized by an optical excitation characterized by a spread in momentum around the center-of-mass $\vec{q}=0$, consistent with the light cone of the excitation source.
-The evolution of this distribution on the position- and momentum-dependent potential energy surface is governed by the following general equation of motion (EOM):
+While the simulations are not meant to replicate experimental conditions quantitatively, they provide valuable qualitative insight into the ballistic transport regimes relevant for strain-engineered exciton dynamics.
+We consider the case where a large enough number of excitons is generated, such that we can employ Ehrenfest's theorem to keep track of the exciton wavepacket center-of-mass (COM) position $\vec{r}$ and momentum $\vec{q}$.
+We thus model the dynamics of a macroscopic exciton distribution $n(\vec{r},\vec{q})$, initialized by an optical excitation centered around a point $\vec{r}_0$ with a width consistent with that of a diffraction-limited excitation source, and characterized by a spread in momentum around the center-of-mass $\vec{q}=0$ consistent with the light cone of the excitation source.
+The ballistic time evolution of this distribution on the position- and momentum-dependent potential energy surface is governed by the following general equation of motion (EOM):

-The last term, $K_{ext}$ incorporates all external interactions such as exciton-phonon and exciton-exciton scattering, interband crossings, and spontaneous radiative decay.
-We neglect these effects and focus on the ballistic regime, where dynamics are governed solely by the ab initio strain-induced excitonic potential surface.
-Further details on the development of the EOM are provided in the SI.
-Equation \ref{eq:EOM} constitutes a semiclassical approximation to the exciton dynamics, appropriate for modeling the evolution of macroscopic exciton ensembles, as often probed in experimental studies and envisioned in excitonic device applications.
-The approach is not suitable for describing single-exciton dynamics or coherent wavepacket evolution, where quantum effects such as interference and entanglement are essential.